anathema43/diamo/STRIPE_TO_RAZORPAY_MIGRATION_REPORT.md

 ## 📋 **Migration Status: COMPLETE**

-This report documents the complete migration from Stripe to Razorpay payment integration in the Ramro e-commerce application.
+This report documents the complete migration from Stripe to Razorpay payment integration in the Ramro e-commerce application using Firebase as the backend.

 ---